CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/1.64.png "Azure Cloud Shell")

 1. At the prompt, retrieve the private IP address of the LEGACYSQL2008 VM.
 This IP address will be used to connect to the database on that server.
-Enter the following PowerShell command, **replacing `<your-resource-group-name>`** in the resource group name variable with the name of your resource group: Azure-Discover-RG-<inject key="SUFFIX" enableCopy="false" /> and VM name with: LEGACYSQL2008.
+Enter the following PowerShell command,

+   >**Note**: Replace `<your-resource-group-name>`** with **Azure-Discover-RG-<inject key="SUFFIX" enableCopy="false" />** and `<VM name>` with **LEGACYSQL2008**.

       ```powershell
       $resourceGroup = "<your-resource-group-name>"
-      az vm list-ip-addresses -g $resourceGroup -n VMNAME --output table
+      az vm list-ip-addresses -g $resourceGroup -n <VMNAME> --output table
       ```

    > **Note**: Copy the PowerShell command in a notepad file and make the required changes and paste it in the cloud shell pane for convenience.

-   > If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.

-1. Within the output, locate and copy the value of the `ipAddress` property below the `PrivateIPAddresses` field.
-Paste the value into a text editor, such as Notepad.exe, for later reference.
+1. Within the output, locate and copy the **Private IP Address** of the legacysql2008 server.
+Paste the value in a text editor, such as Notepad.exe.
+We'll be using the value in upcoming task.

    ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/1.146.png "Azure Cloud Shell")